-Here’s a little story in photos about who I am, where I came from and how I became an author.
+Here are some photos from the Willis family album.
+Have a look to find out who I am, where I came from and how I became an author.
 What’s the best thing about my job?
 Life is a never-ending story.

-Flipping ‘ell!
+Flipping heck!
 The moment before I hit Nana with a frying pan for knitting me that jumper.

 We didn’t have a telly; We had to amuse ourselves washing sea shells.
 No wonder I yearned for the wild west.